 In this guide to Google Analytics for publishers and bloggers, we’ll go over what Google Analytics is, how you can connect it to your WordPress site, and what the best reports are.

 What Is Google Analytics and Why Do You Need It?

-Google Analytics is a free tracking tool that gives you data on your blog visitors and their actions on your site.
-With Google Analytics, you can discover how visitors find and interact with your blog, so you can keep them coming back.
+Google Analytics is a free tracking tool that provides you with data about your website visitors and their actions on your site.
+With Google Analytics, you can discover how visitors find and interact with your site, so you can work on getting them to come back often.

 A few benefits of using Google Analytics include:

-- Intuitive reports: You can find several useful, intuitive reports in Google Analytics that tell you everything you need to know about your blog visitors.
-The best part is, you don’t have to be an Analytics data expert to analyze the reports.
+- Comprehensive reports: You can find several useful reports in Google Analytics that tell you just about everything you need to know about your site visitors.
+You can also build your own reports to see exactly the data that you need.

-- A perfect solution for publishers: Google Analytics gives you the most accurate data about your visitors to grow your blog’s audience and increase the revenue you generate from your blog.
+- A perfect solution for publishers: Google Analytics gives you the most accurate data about your visitors that you can use to grow your site’s audience and increase the revenue you generate.

-How to Use Google Analytics on Your Blog
+How to Install Google Analytics on Your Website

 MonsterInsights takes the pain out of Google Analytics set up, helping you to do it in just a few clicks without touching a single line of code.